-- copying from another student during quizzes, tests and examinations as well as permitting other students to view your test paper; - copying instructor answer sheets from a previous year;
+- copying from another student during examinations; - permitting other students access to your exam script by displaying this openly while writing your exam.
+Keep your materials concealed and confidential. - copying instructor answer sheets from a previous year;

 Academic Supports: The University of Manitoba provides many services and supports to encourage good scholarship and encourage all members and students to maintain a respectful work and learning environment.
 Policies have been developed regarding threating behavior, or assaults whether verbal or physical to support victims and discipline offenders.
 For more information on these see Schedule A attached and available on the UM Learn site.